• Project

 • Worker

-Andre and Karen Provost
+Andre & Karen Provost

-Andre and Karen’s work involves developing a launch center for initiating Church Planting Movements throughout (Northeast Thailand).
+Andre and Karen’s work involves developing a launch center for initiating Church Planting Movements throughout Northeast Thailand.

 $0.00 Support the Provosts through Globe